How to get from Mexico City to Oaxaca

 Step 2: Mexico City to Oaxaca

-A number of flights operate from Mexico City to Oaxaca daily between 07:30 and 21:30.
+Several flights operate from Mexico City to Oaxaca daily between 06:05 and 18:45.
 Flight time is around 1 hour.

-If you’re looking to save money, book your direct flight in advance as fares tend to increase closer to the travel date.
+If you want to save money, book your direct flight in advance, as fares tend to rise closer to the travel date.

 Step 3: Oaxaca Airport to the City Centre

 Oaxaca International Airport is about 10 km south of the city centre.
-There are a few ways you can get to your hotel from Oaxaca’s airport, but we recommend taking either a 50-minute colectivo or a 30-minute taxi.
+You have a few options to get to your hotel, but we recommend either a 50-minute colectivo or a 30-minute taxi.

-Colectivos are easily available at the airport and they will take you right to your hotel in Oaxaca.
-The only disadvantage is that travel time may take longer depending on how many passengers are dropped off at their hotels before you.
-One-way tickets cost 90 MXN ($5.00) and you can buy them at the airport’s main hall.
+Colectivos are easy to find at the airport and take you straight to your hotel in Oaxaca.
+The only downside?
+Travel time depends on how many passengers get dropped off before you.
+One-way tickets cost 120 MXN ($6.70) to Zone 1 and 190 MXN ($10.70) to Zone 2, and you can buy them in the airport’s main hall.

 Ayook - Treating Yourself